leovct/zk-evm-prover-infra/README.md

 In this test scenario, we will prove the two first blocks of a set of 10 blocks, which collectively contain 2181 transactions.
 In the next section, you can use the load tester tool to prove the 10 blocks in a row.

-Get quick transaction data about each witness
+Get quick transaction data about each witness.

 ```bash
 $ ./tmp/zero-prover-infra/tools/analyze-witnesses.sh /tmp/witnesses 20362226 20362237
 /tmp/witnesses/20362226.witness.json 166 txs